zbrox/site/content/posts/20200624-thin-docker-containers-for-rust-binaries.md

 CMD ["./<YOUR_CRATE>"]
 ```

 This basic `Dockerfile` template is available as a [GitHub Gist](https://gist.github.com/zbrox/716d75c9c8d27016f2f528335617ceb4).
 I use it in a couple of places, one of which is a public crate called [rmq_monitor](https://crates.io/crates/rmq_monitor).
-The image size turns out to be a tad more than your binary, in the case of `rmq_monitor` it's only __7Mb__.
+The image size turns out to be a tad more than your binary, in the case of [the rmq_monitor image](https://hub.docker.com/layers/zbrox/rmq_monitor/0.2.5/images/sha256-32ef6ed0329066d3ad83949c0581782eec5aeed0ebdbcd80707ce20a7208fceb?context=explore) it's only __7Mb__ uncompressed.